brevdev/brev-docs/docs/index.md

     *Note, running this the first time might take a few minutes.
 Startup times will increase with the next major release (Eta March 2022).*

-4. **Connect your computer to your cluster**
+4. **Configure and start brev daemon services**

-    Brev creates a connection from your local computer to your cluster by running the background daemon
+    Brev creates a connection from your local computer to your cluster by running the background daemon.
+This manages your ssh config and connects your laptop to your current orgs point to point vpn.

     ```
-    brev run-tasks -d
+    sudo brev configure --user $USER
     ```

 5. **Start Coding! 🤙**